Angel Beats!: Plot

 Angel Beats! is set in the environment of a high school in the afterlife, a type of limbo for people who have experienced trauma or hardships in life and must overcome them before passing on and being reincarnated.
 The story follows Yuzuru Otonashi, a boy with amnesia who ends up in the afterlife.
 He meets Yuri Nakamura, a girl who invites him to join the Afterlife Battlefront (死んだ世界戦線, Shinda Sekai Sensen), or SSS, an organization she founded and leads which rebels against an unseen God for their unfair circumstances in life.
 Their enemy is Angel, the student council president, who has supernatural powers and is believed to be God's associate.
-After joining the SSS, Otonashi meets other members, including Hideki Hinata, the co-founder; Masami Iwasawa, the lead vocalist of a four-girl rock band, Girls Dead Monster (GDM); and Yui, an underclassman and fan of GDM.
+After joining the SSS, Otonashi meets other members, including Hideki Hinata, the co-founder; Masami Iwasawa, the lead vocalist of a four-girl rock band, Girls Dead Monster (GDM); and Yui, a younger fan of GDM.
 Other than the SSS members, the afterlife is populated by fabricated students and teachers, whom Yuri refers to as "non-player characters" (NPCs).

 Otonashi participates in several SSS operations and missions, despite still questioning the morality of their actions.
 During one of GDM's diversion concerts, Iwasawa passes on from the afterlife after achieving satisfaction through her music.
 After the SSS manages to demote Angel from her position, Otonashi partially regains his memories with the aid of deputy president Ayato Naoi's hypnosis.
 He later befriends Angel, whose real name is Kanade Tachibana, and remembers the rest of his past while in her presence.
 Otonashi helps her make peace with the SSS and learns of the afterlife's true purpose.
 He subsequently offers to aid Kanade in helping other SSS members to pass on, and Kanade is reinstated as student council president in accordance with their plan.
-They are joined by Hinata and Naoi, with the former helping Yui move on by fulfilling her desire of marriage.
+They are joined by Hinata and Naoi, with the former helping Yui move on by fulfilling her desire for marriage.